-Plus, adding bitters from their ornately decorated bottle gives just the right theatrical flair that works for a cocktail names the Professor’s Poisoned Apple!
+Plus, adding bitters from their ornately decorated bottle gives just the right theatrical flair that works for a cocktail named the Professor’s Poisoned Apple!

 Halloween Party Effects

-While the flavors were spot on, with this cocktail being for a Halloween Party, we had to make sure that we went to the next level and added a bit of flair to the final presentation.
+While the flavors were spot on, with these dry ice cocktails being for a Halloween Party, we had to make sure that we went to the next level and added a bit of flair to the final presentation.
 Adding a few chips of dry ice to the cocktail just before serving will get the cocktail bubbling away like some magic potion, and clouds of vapor to erupt from the top of the glass!

-Combine this with the bright red color and you definitely have one eye catching cocktail that looks like it is right out of a mad professor’s lab!
+Combine this with the bright red color and you definitely have eye catching dry ice cocktails that look like it is right out of a mad professor’s lab!
 Cheers to this Scotch Halloween Cocktail at your next party!